Therefore, you’ll be able to Sync:-

 To find the synchronization option go to WP Admin Dashboard → WP ERP → Settings → WooCommerce

-In the upper right side, you will see the WooCommerce tab.
+On the upper left side, you will see the WooCommerce tab.
 Click on it to see the settings related to it.

 In the synchronization settings, you will see a Synchronize Data button.
 Here you’ll get two types of synchronization.
 Sync order data & product data.